-Apartment: New apartment, loft style building, wooden floors, underfloor heating, two bedrooms, comfortable mattresses
+Apartment: New apartment, loft style building, wooden floors, underfloor heating, two bedrooms and comfortable mattresses.

-New apartment, loft style building, wooden floors, underfloor heating, two bedrooms, comfortable mattresses
+New apartment, loft style building, wooden floors, underfloor heating, two bedrooms and comfortable mattresses.

 Area: Wonderful area in the very centre of the city, in the immediate neighbourhood of the former location of Berlin Wall, today a vibrant hotspot, creative studios, lofts, cafes, start-up factory.